rstats-wtf/wtf-workshop/README.md

     - <https://github.com/rstats-wtf/wtf-live-intermediate-git-demo> *Jenny: I
       think I took a completed instance of `packages-report`, then used it as the Git repo to demo the intermediate/advanced Git workflows.*
   * Keynote slides.
-Stored in a shared instructors-only folder.
-We're currently testing a workflow using Google Drive.
-One subfolder for each "run" of WTF.
+Stored in a shared instructors-only folder on Google Drive, owned by Jenny.
+One subfolder for each "run" of WTF (or for any event where some portion of the materials are presented).
   * Reusable assets that don't change too rapidly belong here in this repo, even if the file format isn't terribly Git friendly.
 Examples: logos, icons, diagrams, ?Keynote templates?.